 IoT’s adoption has been happening at an accelerated pace, and there is a prediction of increasing investment in IoT devices in 5 years or less.
-There are profits in IoT devices, which attracts manufacturers, for example, higher product quality, less machine downtime, informed decision making, and predictive maintenance.
+There are profits in IoT devices, which attract manufacturers, for example, higher product quality, less machine downtime, informed decision making, and predictive maintenance.
 5G will remove several limitations that currently exist in IoT because of wireless technologies, which cannot eliminate issues such as heat, sound, vibration, etc.

 The current focus of IoT merchants is to fulfill the practical and precise needs of the industry.
 Provide more reliable solutions that cater to their client’s needs.
 Once the 5G networks come into play, IoT platforms can connect to discrete point sensors and solutions to monitor entire processes, from research & development to the very end of the product development lifecycle.

 5G and IoT will play an essential role in the creation of an integrated ecosystem to optimize manufacturing, distribution, and product-consumption lifecycle.
 Industries will be able to connect to every stage, from the planning-to-sales process in a continuous circle.
 Decision-makers and analysts can examine the data from the sensors installed throughout the proceedings of the manufacturers, their suppliers, and in exceptional cases, their consumers.